Best Indoor Dog Potty Solutions 2026: Grass Pads, Trays, and More

 Week 3+: Gradually extend time between supervised trips as the dog reliably uses the potty.

-Important: Do not punish accidents near but not on the potty.
+Important: do not punish accidents near but not on the potty.
 Simply clean up without comment and increase supervision.

 For puppies learning any potty system, our crate training guide covers the full house-training protocol that pairs with any indoor potty solution.